Mamata says CPI(M) didn’t honour matinee idol Uttam Kumar after death 43 years ago | Entertainment

 'Rabindra Sadan' is a government-owned cultural complex which is also used for keeping bodies of eminent persons for some time so that people can pay their last respect.

 Recalling the day Uttam Kumar died, Banerjee said, ''I was a youngster then, but I remember how shell-shocked I and my mother became after hearing about his death.''
-Banerjee said Uttam Kumar had been made 'Maha Nayak' by the fans, and he still retains that place in people's hearts.
+Uttam Kumar had been made 'Maha Nayak' by the fans, and he still retains that place in people's hearts, she said at a programme held here.

 Referring to the conferring of state honours like Banga Ratna, Banga Bibhusan and Banga Bhusan to stalwarts by her government to eminent personalities, the chief minister said the administration would continue to do so ''as by honouring them, the state is honoured.''
 Recognition of someone's work by the state is important, she said.